 - Bidder shall describe programs that will be established to enhance the safety and health of its work force.
 These shall include driver-training, safety and risk management training. - 2.
-The Contractor shall provide adequate Personal Protective Equipment (PPE) to employees, including universal precautions for routine care, and personal protective gear to employees working in hazardous environments, rescue operations, motor vehicle accidents, etc. The Contractor shall select this equipment in conjunction with field providers to ensure it complies with current workflow and will be adapted in the care process.
+The Contractor shall provide adequate Personal Protective Equipment (PPE) to employees, including universal precautions for routine care, uniforms and personal protective gear to employees working in hazardous environments, rescue operations, motor vehicle accidents, etc. The Contractor shall select this equipment in conjunction with field providers to ensure it complies with current workflow and will be adapted in the care process.
 All field providers must be trained in the use of PPE and fit tested when appropriate.
-Policies and procedures must clearly describe the routine use of PPE on all patient encounters. - 3.
-Personal Protective Equipment shall meet all State and Federal requirements specific to EMS use and State of California EMS Authority recommendations for PPE.
-At a minimum, personal protective gear shall include appropriate protection for: - a. head (i.e. helmet) - b. eyes (i.e. helmet face shield or goggles) - c. ear protection - d. skin (i.e. high visibility, reflective, and blood borne pathogen barrier jacket and gloves designed for EMS use) - e. respiratory protection (i.e. face masks and N95 masks) - → Accept Internal Health And Safety Programs requirements described in IV.R.2.&3. by execution of Exhibit A-3(a). - → Submit Safety Program requirements described in IV.R.1. - → Submit PPE Use Policies described in IV.R.2.
+Policies and procedures must clearly describe the routine use of PPE on all patient encounters.
+The EMS Agency shall have the right to approve or modify PPE including but not limited to the type, design, color and lettering in its sole discretion. - Personal Protective Equipment shall meet all State and Federal requirements specific to EMS use and State of California EMS Authority recommendations for PPE.
+At a minimum, personal protective gear shall include appropriate protection for: - a. head (i.e. helmet) - b. eyes (i.e. helmet face shield or goggles) - c. ear protection - d. skin (i.e. high visibility, reflective, and blood borne pathogen barrier jacket and gloves designed for EMS use) - e. respiratory protection (i.e. face masks and N95 masks)

+- → Accept Internal Health And Safety Programs requirements described in IV.R.2&3 by execution of Exhibit A-3(a). - → Submit Safety Program requirements described in IV.R.1. - → Submit PPE Use Policies described in IV.R.2.